durandtibo/iden/docs/docs/guide/shard.md

 It is important to clear the `cache` if the shard is not used because it can lead to OOM issues if the data of too may shards are cached in-memory at the same time.
-It is possible to call the `is_initialized` method to know if the data in the data are cached or not.
+It is possible to call the `is_cached` method to know if the data in the data are cached or not.

 ```pycon